-- Amazon EC2 Security Group: You will know what is security group is, how important it is and how to configure it properly.
+- Amazon EC2 Security Group: You will understand what a security group is, how important it is, and how to configure it properly.

-- Set Up SSH Keys: To connect to an instance, a key must need to be set up.
-If you haven’t already during the launch of the EC2 instance, you can learn to do it now, also.
+- Set Up SSH Keys: To connect to an instance, a key must be set up.
+If you didn’t already during the launch of the EC2 instance, you can learn to do it now.

-- Connect To Your Amazon EC2 Instance: Two different ways are there, and I will show the easiest one to get connected to perform necessary operations on your instance.
+- Connect to Your Amazon EC2 Instance: There are two different ways to get connected and perform necessary operations on your instance.
+I will show the easiest one.

 Make sure you have read or know about the earlier tutorials on this series to understand this one flawlessly.